-Credit Courses offered by RWS in-class or as Independent Study (IS).
+Credit Courses offered by RWS in-class or on an individual basis.

-We offers high school credit courses in class or IS for secondary students in Grades 9-12 who are working to complete their OSSD (Ontario Secondary School Diploma).
+We offer high school credit courses in class or on an individual basis for secondary school students in Grades 9-12 who are working to complete their OSSD (Ontario Secondary School Diploma).

 Make-up and Recovery Credit Courses are available through out the year.